 While I enjoy my own wagon, I must say that my toddler has more issues getting into it than he has when it comes to getting into the double stroller.
-He can still do it though, but he’s basically as high as 4 year old so I guess a standard size 2-year-old wouldn’t be able to do get into the wagon unassisted.
+He can still do it though, but he’s as high as 4 year old so I guess a standard-size 2-year-old wouldn’t be able to get into the wagon unassisted.

 It’s definitely hard to keep an eye on kiddos in a wagon, so it’s more likely kiddos will poke each other, throw things out, or rummage through all the snacks.
 Even when one is a baby, trust me.

 Both strollers and wagon strollers can last throughout toddlerhood.
 Strollers usually last from the newborn stage to 3.5 years, then seats become small and less comfortable.
 Many kids are not interested in sitting in a stroller – my own child hated the stroller even under 2 years of age and would only accept a tricycle, but he still needed something when he had done enough walking.

 Wagons can last from 12 months to 5 years so technically they can be used longer.
 However, at this age, most parents transfer their stuff in it at this point.
 I personally wouldn’t want to encourage my 5 year old to ride in a wagon instead of walking or using a bicycle.